akmtaiwansoftware/docs/guides/device-management.md

 template: default
 ---

-# Guide: Manage Device Lifecycle
+# Guide: Manage Your Device Lifecycle

 This guide will help you understand the process a device goes through during its time on the Murano platform.
 This will cover device provisioning, device distribution, customer experience, claiming a device, transfer of ownership, device replacement, and end of life.